Red Guards: Clashes with the PLA

 The Red Guards were not completely unchallenged.
-They were not permitted to enter Zhongnanhai, the Forbidden City, or any military facility that was tasked with classified information (i.e. special intelligence, Nuclear Weapons development).
+They were not permitted to enter Zhongnanhai, the Forbidden City, or any military facility that was tasked with classified information (i.e. special intelligence, nuclear weapons development).
 Several times, Red Guards attempted to storm Zhongnanhai and the 8341 Special Regiment, which was responsible for Mao's security, fired upon them.

-Jiang Qing promoted the idea that the Red Guards should "crush the PLA," with Lin Biao seemingly supportive of her plans (e.g., permitting Red Guards to loot barracks).
+Jiang Qing promoted the idea that the Red Guards should "crush the PLA," with Marshal Lin Biao seemingly supportive of her plans (e.g., permitting Red Guards to loot barracks).
 At the same time, several military commanders, oblivious to the ongoing chaos that the People's Liberation Army (PLA) had to deal with, disregarded their chain of command and attacked Red Guards whenever their bases or people were threatened.
 When Red Guards entered factories and other areas of production, they encountered resistance in the form of worker and peasant groups who were keen to maintain the status quo.
 In addition, there were bitter divisions within the Red Guard movement itself, especially along social and political lines.
 The most radical students often found themselves in conflict with more conservative Red Guards.

 The leadership in Beijing also simultaneously tried to restrain and encourage the Red Guards, adding confusion to an already chaotic situation.
 On the one hand, the Cultural Revolution Group reiterated calls for non-violence.
-On the other hand, the PLA was told to assist the Red Guards with transport and lodging, and assist in organizing rallies.
+On the other hand, the PLA was told to assist the Red Guards with transport and lodging, and assist in organizing their rallies within the capital.
 By the end of 1966, most of the Cultural Revolution Group were of the opinion that the Red Guards had become a political liability.
 The campaign against 'capitalist roaders' had led to anarchy, the Red Guards' actions had led to conservatism amongst China's workers, and the lack of discipline and the factionalism in the movement had made the Red Guards politically dangerous.
 1967 would see the decision to dispel the student movement.